vincentjs/peano/README.md

 # peano
-Mathematical library written in modern Fortran.
+A hodgepodge of mathematical routines written in modern Fortran.
+Provides functions for statistics, linear algebra, interpolation, search and sorts, root finding, fourier transforms, and differential equations.
+Some routines have been parallelized.

 TODO: Write a readme...